-The Emergency Department of the Dr. Horacio E. Oduber Hospital provides high-quality immediate care 24 hours a day, seven days a week.
+The Emergency Department of the Horacio Oduber Hospital provides high-quality immediate care 24 hours a day, seven days a week.
 Specialized nurses, first response physicians, ER physicians, and receptionists, inter alia, work at the Emergency Department.
 The Cast Room also falls under the Emergency Department.

 Family physician vs. going to the Emergency Department?

 If you feel ill, please contact your family physician.
 Outside office hours, you can contact the “Huisartsenpost” (HAP) for emergency assistance from a general practitioner.

 - Monday to Friday from 6:30 p.m. until 10:30 pm.

 - During weekends and public holidays from 9:00 a.m. until 1:00 p.m. and from 6:00 p.m. until 10:00 p.m.

 Upon arrival please report to the reception desk.
 Your reason for visiting and contact information will be registered.
 We will need your valid AZV card for registration.
 You will also be asked whether you have been hospitalized or treated at a hospital abroad in the past six months.